YellowbrickData/DB2YB/README.md

 ## Overview

 **DB2YB** is a Jupyter notebook designed to run directly within the Databricks environment.
-It can:
+It can copy or udpate entire schemas or indivual tables in Yellowbrick.

 For each table matching a list of Regex patterns in Databricks: